pradeepkhanal23/luxehome-ecommerce/readme.md

 ## Live Demo

 A live demo of the LuxeHome Furniture project is available [here](https://luxehome-ecommerce.netlify.app).
-Please note that the live demo is a work in progress and may not fully showcase all the intended features or finalized design elements.

 ## Technologies Used